 Whose goal is it?

-When thinking about setting a goal, ask whether it is something you would genuinely like to achieve?
-Or is it something guided by other people’s ideas for us or even society’s expectations.
+When thinking about a goal, ask whether it is something you would genuinely like to achieve?
+Or is it someone else’s idea for us?
+Or even society’s expectations?

 Getting a college degree is a goal that many young people have.
-But is it a goal of yours, because you enjoy the subject or feel that going to university is important?
+But is it a goal of yours, because you enjoy the subject?
+Or because going to university is important?
 It may be our parent’s or teacher’s goal for us rather than our own.
-If we set ourselves goals that don’t fit with our own values or desires, it becomes harder to achieve them.
+If we set goals that don’t fit with our own values or desires, it becomes harder to achieve them.